 What Are Zygomatic Implants

-If the bone present is not sufficient enough for an implant placement then zygomatic implants can be placed successfully as these implants are longer than the traditional implants and are anchored into jaw bone which is very close to the dense bone Zygoma.
+If the bone present is not sufficient enough for an implant placement then zygomatic implants can be placed successfully as these implants are longer than the traditional implants and are anchored into the jaw bone which is very close to the dense bone Zygoma.
 Hence these implants act as support to implant bridgework where there has been a substantial amount of bone loss from the upper jaw and traditional implants cannot be used on their own to support a bridge.

 Zygomatic implants are also used as the alternative to the dental procedure, which required bone grafts for placements of implants, allowing the procedure to be completed in a single stage.
-Prior to implant surgery, a CBCT scan are done to assess the amount of available bone and to plan the treatment accordingly.
+Prior to implant surgery, a CBCT scan is done to assess the amount of available bone and to plan the treatment accordingly.

-A fixed composite bridge may be given temporarily on the same day of implant placement till the fixation of permanent prosthesis.
+A fixed composite bridge may be given temporarily on the same day of implant placement till the fixation of a permanent prosthesis.

-Other conventional implants are anchored to the jaw bones but the zygomatic implants are anchored into dense zygomatic arch giving it strong anchorage.
+Other conventional implants are anchored to the jawbones but the zygomatic implants are anchored into dense zygomatic arch giving it strong anchorage.

-Hence, it eliminates use of bone grafts thus enabling procedure to be completed in single sitting and faster healing.
+Hence, it eliminates use of bone grafts thus enabling procedure to be completed in a single sitting and faster healing.

-Further more, using bone grafts increases the total treatment expenditure.
-Zygomatic implants are generally inserted through the palate to engage the body of zygomatic arch.
+Furthermore, using bone grafts increases total treatment expenditure.
+Zygomatic implants are generally inserted through the palate to engage the body of the zygomatic arch.

-When is Zygomatic Implants Required
+When is this Required

-- The main indication for zygomatic implants is in case of maxillary atrophy.
-If any individual requires dental implant but the treatment is not feasible due to insufficient bone present then zygomatic implants can easily be placed.
+- The main indication for zygomatic implants is in the case of maxillary atrophy.
+If any individual requires a dental implant but the treatment is not feasible due to insufficient bone present then zygomatic implants can easily be placed.

 - Failed conventional implant placement.